 Using Paint Pens On Canvas

-Friends, I’ve been dying to purchase a set of Uni POSCA paint pens to try on my canvas paintings because there are so many times when I’m adding detailed work to my art that I wish I just had a paint pen in that color!
+Friends, I’ve been dying to purchase a set of paint pens, specifically the POSCA ones, to try on my canvas paintings because there are so many times when I’m adding detailed work to my art that I wish I just had a paint pen in that color!
 I finally gave in and so far I love them.

 What are the Uni POSCA Paint Pens?

 They are a highly rated, water based paint pen with a very opaque pigment.
 I’m not sure exactly what kind of ink is inside, however, given that it is opaque and water based, I’d say they are very close to acrylic.
 That means that, just like acrylics, they are permanent on porous surfaces and will stain.
 They will wash off of our hands.

 In case you’re wondering, YES these are the pens that a lot of rock painting artists use.